LeonardPoissant/TextEditor/README.md

 ## Motivation

--'Why make a text-editor Leonard ?
+-'Why make a text-editor-- Leonard ?
 There's plenty of better options out there...'

 The idea behind this project was to fill a gap between my previous career as a screenwriter and this new journey as a web dev I set my path on... so code a text-editor of my own that will allow for content publication :) As a junior dev, it was fun to translate everything into functional components.
 That furthered my comprehension of React a lot.